omarkmu/pz-omichat/.github/CONTRIBUTING.md

     - If you need to provide further information, do so *after* the first line.
 The first line should provide a quick summary; subsequent lines may have more details.

 ## Contributing translations
-This mod's translations are defined using [Fluent](https://projectfluent.org) translation files, rather than the game's translation system.
+OmiChat's translations are defined using [Fluent](https://projectfluent.org) translation files, rather than the game's translation system.

 The `.ftl` files should be placed in the `media/ftl` directory, within a subdirectory matching the [language tag](https://developer.mozilla.org/en-US/docs/Glossary/BCP_47_language_tag) for the language.